nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 A handle is very close to a pointer in concept.
 It is a abstract reference (alias) to a resource in your program.

-When you use a handle you don't have direct access to the resouce.
+When you use a handle you don't have direct access to the resource.
-This is benifitial if you want to provide restricited (and safer) functionality.
+This is beneficial if you want to provide restricted (and safer) functionality.

 An 'int' can be used as an handle.
 Think of a sports team - each player has a name, but you can use their jersey number to interact with them: